opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/wlm-feature-overview.md

 # Workload management

-Workload management allows users to group search traffic and isolate network resources, preventing the overuse of network resources by specific requests.
+Workload management allows you to group search traffic and isolate network resources, preventing the overuse of network resources by specific requests.
 It offers the following benefits:

 - Tenant-level admission control and reactive query management.
 When resource usage exceeds configured limits, it automatically identifies and cancels demanding queries, ensuring fair resource distribution.

-- Tenant-level isolation within the cluster for search workloads, operating at a node level.
+- Tenant-level isolation within the cluster for search workloads, operating at the node level.

 ## Installing workload management